ezekg/sitepoint-programmatically-insert-wp-posts/create-posts-from-csv.md

 ![Executing our script and inserting the posts](https://raw.githubusercontent.com/ezekg/sitepoint-programmatically-insert-wp-posts/master/screenshots/insert-posts.jpg)

-Like I promised earlier, here's all of the code within a single code block:
+Like I promised earlier, here's the all of the code used within this article:

 ```php
 /**